jruels/tf-reusable-code/labs/tf-write-module/index.md

 You have now configured and used your own module to create a static website.

 ## Cleanup
-Now clean everything up by running `terraform destroy`
+Now clean everything up by running `terraform destroy -auto-approve`